sahib/timeq/README.md

 ### Can I store more than one value per key?

-Yes, you can.
+Yes, no problem.
 The index may store more than one batch per key.
 There is a slight allocation overhead though on ``Queue.Push()`` though.
 Since ``timeq`` was mostly optimized for mostly-unique keys (i.e. timestamps) you might see better performance with less duplicates.